-Keyfob

-Handheld wireless transmitters used to remotely control the system.
+Keyfob Handheld wireless transmitters used to remotely control the system.

-Limited Code

-A user code that automatically expires 24 hours after it is programmed.
+Limited Code A user code that automatically expires 24 hours after it is programmed.

-Log

-See Event Log
+Log See Event Log

-Master Code

-The only user code with the ability to program other user codes.
-The Master code also has exclusive access to specific system functions.

-Medical Emergency A type of alarm that informs the monitoring service that the user is in need of medical assistance.
+- Master CodeThe only user code with the ability to program other user codes.
+The Master code also has exclusive access to specific system functions. - MedicalA type of alarm that informs the monitoring service that the user is inEmergencyneed of medical assistance. - Message Center An optional feature that enables users to record messages to be played back by other users.